peterBahgat/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [A-Z]* /tmp/u/ - "command that moves all files beginning with an uppercase letter to the directory /tmp/u." rm *~ - "The command to delete all files in the current working directory that end with the character ~" mkdir -p welcome/to/school - "the creation of nested directories with a single command"
+mv [A-Z]* /tmp/u/ - "command that moves all files beginning with an uppercase letter to the directory /tmp/u." rm *~ - "The command to delete all files in the current working directory that end with the character ~" mkdir -p welcome/to/school - "the creation of nested directories with a single command" ls -1apv - "list all files and directories of the current directory, separated by new lines, directories ending with a slash /, files and directories starting with a dot ., with verbose output that shows additional information"